 Sources: Canadian Animal Health Institute, Canadian Veterinary Medical Association, Statistics Canada, Ipsos Reid, Canadian Veterinary Journal

-Pet insurance works in much the same way as our health insurance.
+Pet insurance works in much the same way as health insurance for Canadians.
 The pet insurance company may offer a variety of insurance packages with each one offering different levels of coverage.
 You pay a monthly or annual premium for the insurance.
 The premium is based on the animal, age, location, gender, breed and the amount of coverage.
 You’re required to pay a deductible, which is the amount you must pay each year before the insurance pays as well as a co-pay amount.

 Say, for instance, you chose an insurance policy with a $500 deductible and a 20% co-pay.
 If your vet bill is $2,000, you will be required to pay $300 ($2,000 – $500 = $1,500 X .20%).
 Pet insurance policies not only pay for emergency illnesses and accidents, they also provide coverage for more advanced care such as chemotherapy and MRI, as well as alternative therapies such as acupuncture and chiropractic care.
 Additionally, you may be able to purchase coverage for some routine visits.

 Best Pet Insurance Companies In Canada